OpenDSA/OpenDSA/RST/en/VisFormalLang/FLOverview.rst

 This will also involve studying several parsing algorithms.

 PART 3.
 Creating the parse tree.
-This is the third part of the programming assignment.
 NOTE: You’ll write an interpretor, it walks through the parse tree and immediately executes the code.
 (Does not generate the code)